 So-called “door-to-balloon times” — how long it takes to get a heart attack patient in to receive a life-saving angioplasty — are an important predictor of heart attack survivability.
-A door-to-balloon time of under 90 minutes is considered a benchmark of heart attack care.
+A door-to-balloon time of

 Yet, even when women do receive care for a heart attack, they may not receive the same treatment as men.

 The review found that women were less likely to receive ACE inhibitors, statins, and even aspirin.